Applications are due at 11:59 p.m. Pacific Time on Oct. 15 to begin study spring or autumn quarter 2023.

 - A minimum grade of 3.0 (“B”) in each ABSN prerequisite course, including all Natural World courses, Lifespan Growth & Development, and Statistics

-- Minimum 100 hours of volunteer or paid hands-on healthcare experience in one setting over the course of three months, completed within 12 months prior to applying to the ABSN program
+- Minimum 100 hours of paid or volunteer health care experience in one setting within a three-month span, completed within 12 months prior to applying

 - Proof of English language proficiency